Man's Best Friend (The Ren & Stimpy Show): Plot

-One day, George Liquor is standing outside of a pet store, watching Ren and Stimpy sleep in the window and gets the idea to adopt them as his pets.
-Upon arriving home with Ren and Stimpy, he finds a home for them by emptying a fish bowl containing a fish, which then flops out the door and leaves in George's car.
+One day, George Liquor is standing outside of a pet store, watching Ren and Stimpy sleep in the window, and gets the idea to adopt them as his pets.
+Despite the warning on the glass, George bangs on the glass, waking up the duo and frightening them.
+Upon arriving home, he empties a fish bowl containing a goldfish and forces the duo to live in it, after which then flops out the door and leaves in George's car.

-The next day, Ren and Stimpy awaken to find George Liquor dressed as a drill sergeant to train them to be proper pets.
+The next day, Ren and Stimpy awaken to find George dressed as a drill instructor to train them to be proper pets.
 Their first lesson is house training by doing push-ups using their buttocks on a newspaper.
-Ren fails, but Stimpy succeeds while reading about mudslides.
-He is given a cigar-shaped dog treat as a reward.
+Ren fails, but Stimpy succeeds while reading the newspaper.
+He is given a cigar-shaped dog treat resembling feces as a reward, after which he dances in joy.

 Next, they are taught discipline.
 In order to learn discipline, they are taught to disobey.
-George Liquor tells them not to go near the couch, then instructs them to do so in order to be punished.
+George tells them not to go near the couch, then instructs them to do so in order to be punished.
 When he begins to become enraged by them not following his orders, Ren collapses to the floor sobbing, and a terrified Stimpy jumps onto the couch as George had instructed, only to be yelled at.
 Stimpy becomes scared, thinking he is going to be punished.
 Instead, George compliments him for following orders and gives him another dog treat.
 George then instructs Ren to ask him for punishment.
-After Ren does so, George insists that Ren is too "soft" for punishment and instead gives him 20 dollars and tells him to take the car and see a movie.
-Ren points out that the fish already took the car, which appears to enrage George.
+After Ren does so, George insists that Ren is too "soft" for punishment and instead humiliates him by giving him 20 dollars and allows him to entertain himself with the money; this distresses the normally money-loving Ren.
+Ren snidely points out that the fish already took the car, which appears to enrage George.
 Instead, he gives Ren another 20 dollars for backtalking him.

 Lastly, George teaches them to protect their "master".
 Before they learn to defend, they are taught to attack.
 Wearing a padded suit, he urges the two of them to attack him.
-Stimpy refuses because George is his "kind and beloved master", but Ren, who is sick of George Liquor and their treatment, picks up an oar and maniacally begins beating him up with it, much to Stimpy's horror.
-Again, Ren expects George to be enraged.
-Instead, he is impressed and calls him a champion and produces cigar-shaped treats for all of them.
+Stimpy refuses because George had treated him relatively well, but Ren, who is sick of George and his apparent ill-treatment, picks up an oar and maniacally begins beating him up with it, much to Stimpy's horror.
+Believing himself to have killed George, Ren is satisfied by his actions, only for George to emerge relatively unharmed (his padded suit had absorbed most of the damage).
+Ren becomes frightened by George's apparent anger, only for him to express being impressed by Ren's performance.
 The episode ends with the three of them dancing with the cigar-shaped treats clamped between their teeth.